Rub Rails:

 This pic shows the six, 9mm laminates finally glued in place.

-And here is the port side all cleaned up.
+And here is the port side cleaned up.

 Firstly, I used a belt sander with 80 grit sandpaper to clean up the epoxy squeeze and level down the laminates.